 But we don’t spend all day staring at our LinkedIn profiles.
 In fact, we are most engaged on this platform at three different points of the day:

 - 5-6pm (End of working day)

-…that doesn’t mean Einstein Marketer can’t give you some solid guidelines to work from.
+…that doesn’t mean that I can’t give you some solid guidelines to work from.

 This means you can tweet the most amazing valuable content, but nobody will see it if it isn’t published at the right time.

-We also know that tweeters use the service as an RSS feed of reading content during their breaks or down time.
+We also know that tweeters use the service as an RSS feed of content during their breaks or down time.
 For that reason, (and because of their core user demographic) Twitter’s best posting times are quite similar to LinkedIn.

 People use mobile to check their profiles while commuting, taking breaks at work and towards the end of their working day (when their attention is wondering).

 We’ve also found that Twitter’s usage spikes during midweek.